Mondavi Center

 The Robert and Margrit Mondavi Center for the Performing Arts is a performing arts venue located on the UC Davis campus in unincorporated Yolo County, California.
 It is named for arts patron and vineyard operator Robert Mondavi, who donated US$10 million to help with the building costs, and who also helped finance The Robert Mondavi Institute for Wine and Food Science on the same campus.
-The current annual operating budget is approximately US$7.3 million, 58% of which comes from earned income.

 Mondavi Center opened on October 3, 2002, for the UC Davis Symphony Orchestra and today serves as a venue for musical concerts, theater, dance, lecturers and other entertainers.
 The façade is a large glass-panelled lobby that is surrounded by sandstone that also lines the interior walls.